 This is likely going to be the most time-consuming part of the process.
 If you know the redirect started after you installed a certain extension, disable, uninstall, and delete that extension to see if the problem is solved.

-If you don’t know if a certain extension is causing it, you’ll have to disable each one individually and continue to retry until you find the problem.
+If you don’t know which extension is causing it, you’ll have to disable each one individually and keep retrying until you find the problem.

 How to uninstall a Google Chrome extension

-2. In the top-right corner, click More, which is the three vertical dots.
+- In the top-right corner, click More (the three vertical dots).

-5. Toggle the slider under each extension to off until you find the problem.
+- Toggle the slider under each extension off until you find the problem.

 How to uninstall a Windows application

-There are various ways to remove applications from Windows in both Windows 10 and Windows 11, but removing them from the Control Panel will be the easiest way.
-If you want to try another way, you can do a quick internet search with the question of how to remove an application.
+There are various ways to remove applications in Windows 10 and Windows 11, but removing them from the Control Panel is the easiest.
+If you want to try another way, you can do a quick internet search for how to remove an application.

 How to uninstall a macOS application

-1. Click the Finder icon in your dock (usually lower left) on your Mac.
+- Click the Finder icon in your Mac's dock (usually in the lower left).

-3. Find the icon of the application you want to remove.
+- Find the application icon you want to remove.

 2. Reset Chrome settings

 Resetting your Chrome settings will help make sure any changes you’ve made take effect.
-It’ll also allow you to return your homepage and search engine to the default settings.
+It’ll also let you restore your homepage and search engine to their default settings.
+This means you'll go back to the original settings, which won't include the browser hijacker.
+You can essentially remove the malware by resetting your preferences.

-2. Click More, which is the three vertical dots in the upper-right corner.
+- Click More (the three vertical dots in the upper-right corner).

 3. Scan your device with an antivirus

-Next, to make sure that everything is clean and running smoothly, you’ll need to open your antivirus software and perform a system scan.
-We recommend doing a full disc scan rather than just a quick scan.
+Next, to ensure everything is clean and running smoothly, open your antivirus software and run a system scan.
+We recommend running a full disk scan rather than a quick one.
 This way, you can be sure to catch anything that may have hidden in another part of your hard drive.
 If you use an external hard drive for any reason, scan that too.

-If you don’t have an antivirus program, it’s recommended you get one.
-We’ve tested and reviewed all the best antivirus software programs available, and our top recommendations are below.
-Installing and using antivirus software is one of the easiest methods of prevention you can take against malware and viruses.
+If you don’t have an antivirus program, it’s recommendedthat you get one.
+We’ve tested and reviewed the best antivirus software, and our top recommendations are below.
+Installing and using antivirus software is one of the easiest ways to prevent malware and viruses.

 4. Remove detected malware